Skip to Main Content

 Finding Sources

-Watch this video (11 minutes) for a demonstration of searching for Geology Field Trip assignment sources using the Library’s database Science Direct and Google Scholar.
-Also learn how to use Google Scholar’s citation generator and tips for reading scholarly sources.
+Watch the following videos for demonstrations of searching for Geology Field Trip assignment sources using the Library’s database AAPG Datapages, Science Direct, and Google Scholar.
+Also learn how to use Google Scholar’s citation generator.

 Differentiating between Scholarly and Popular Sources